nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/available-facets.md

 ## Video

-This facet should be set on any type which you want to store a video.
-It comes with the `file`, `video` and&nbsp;`picture`&nbsp;schemas.
+This facet should be set on any type in which you want to store a video.
+It comes with the `file`, `video` and `picture` schemas.

 ## Task